stillbuilds/stillbuilds/README.md

 # 👋 Hey, I'm Jord (aka stillbuilds)

-Tinkerer turned aspiring indie hacker — building my way out of the factory, one project at a time.
+Tinkerer turned aspiring indie hacker.
+Building my way out of the factory, one project at a time.

 ## 🔨 What I’m Working On